overlay-market/v1-core/audits/EthereumVsArbitrum.md

 This function uses `block.timestamp` to calculate the time elapsed since the last update.
 If two consecutive blocks have the same timestamp, the time elapsed will be 0 and the function will not apply the funding.

 Source: https://docs.arbitrum.io/for-devs/concepts/differences-between-arbitrum-ethereum/block-numbers-and-time#block-timestamps-arbitrum-vs-ethereum

+### Solidity Version

+We are currently compiling the code with version 0.8.10 so this should not be a problem.

+    OPCODE PUSH0
+    This OPCODE is not yet supported, but will soon be available.
+This means that solidity version 0.8.20 or higher can only be used with an evm-version lower than the default shanghai (see instructions here to change that parameter in solc, or here to set the solidity or evmVersion configuration parameters in hardhat).
+Versions up to 0.8.19 (included) are fully compatible.

 ### Check whether the Arbitrum Sequencer is active